egemenokte/PythonGrading/README.md

 # PythonGrading
 Course Grading Using Python.
-Run the Grading_Git.ipynb file
+Run the Grading_Git.ipynb file on Google Colab

 -Students are grouped based on type.
 Each type can have their own grading scheme